jdaw1/placemat/Documentation/code_injection.md

 `FontSizesTitlesNotSmallerIfTitlesNotLonger` causes the font size to be affected by the length of a string, measured in characters.
 That means it must be known how many deemed characters is something painted by user code.
 This can be set within the code, as `/EffectiveNumCharacters 1 def` (or other integer &ge;0).
-This has been used very rarely, indeed, prior to September 2024, exactly once.
+Prior to August 2025 this has been used only once, in [November&nbsp;2011](http://www.jdawiseman.com/port/20111108_star_quality.pdf).

 ## Variables that parameters may inspect